What is a dentist doing in Panama?

 Anything I need to do after I have my root canal?

-Yes, we highly recommend getting a crown done as after doing a root canal you teeth will become more brittle and susceptible to fracture compared to tooth which did not have it.
+Yes, we highly recommend getting a crown done as after as your teeth will become more brittle and easily cracked compared to tooth without root canal.
+In fact, it’s 6 times more likely to crack!